top of page

 The TRM model uses the “build it method” by focusing on building relationships with potential candidates and employees over time.
 By creating a pool of talent that can be drawn upon as needed, companies can reduce the time and costs associated with traditional recruitment processes, and ensure that they have access to the skilled workers they need when they need them.
 This can be valuable for the Ontario condominium industry, where many diverse companies face staffing challenges in attracting and retaining skilled workers.

 Implementing a TRM strategy can also help companies in Ontario’s condominium industry to differentiate themselves from competitors and attract top talent.
 By creating a strong employer brand and focusing on employee engagement and retention, companies can establish themselves as employers of choice in a competitive job market.
-This can be particularly important in a service-oriented industry like property management, where the quality of service provided is closely tied to the quality of the employees providing it - and further tied to client (condo board and ownership) satisfaction.
+This can be particularly important in a service-oriented industry like condo property management, where the quality of service provided is closely tied to the quality of the employees providing it - and further tied to client (condo board and ownership) satisfaction.

-🗈 HR Mode Activated - TRM Cheat Sheet:
+🗈 HR Mode Activated - TRM Cheat Sheet

 To start, it's important to understand the challenges organizations face when it comes to talent management, such as a shortage of skilled workers and high turnover rates.
 TRM is a solution to these challenges by building relationships with candidates and employees over time, rather than solely focusing on filling open positions.